atmelcorp/proximetry-cloud-agent/documentation/prox_agent_example.rst

 Application
 -----------

 The Proximetry Cloud Agent Example shows how to integrate the Proximetry Cloud Agent Component into a new application.
-The example implements functions responsible for reporting statistic, configuration parameters and alerts to the Cloud Portal.
+The example implements functions responsible for reporting statistic, configuration parameters and alerts to the Proximetry Portal.
 The Proximetry Cloud Agent Example implements the following functionality:

 **configuration parameters**